flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_task-resource-attribute.rst

 Updating task resource attribute for project and domain and workflow combination.
 This will take precedence over any other resource attribute defined at project domain level.
-Update the resource attributes for workflow core.control_flow.run_merge_sort.merge_sort in flytectldemo , development domain
+Update the resource attributes for workflow core.control_flow.run_merge_sort.merge_sort in flytectldemo, development domain

 .. code-block:: yaml